robertogl/MATLAB-Simulink-Challenge-Projects-Hub/megatrends/Sustainability and Renewable Energy.md

 ## How to Participate

-Use the sign-up form provided on the project's description page.
-If you have already signed up for a project from the list below, you can still participate by providing a solution within the submission deadline.
-When submitting your solution, use the submission form, and check the box indicating that you are participating in the challenge.
+Choose a project from the list below and use the sign-up form provided on the project's description page.
+If you have already signed up for one of the projects below, you can still participate by providing a solution within the submission deadline.
+Upload your solution into a GitHub repository and share the link to the repository via the project submission form, which is also accessible from the project description page.
+Check the box indicating you agree with our Terms and Conditions.

 ### Important Dates
--	Now to January 4th: Register for a project from below
+-	Now to January 5th: Register for a project from below
 -	January 5th, 2024: Submission deadline
 -	January 30th, 2024: Winners announced